-Safety always needs to be a top priority for event planners.
+Safety always need to be a top priority for event planners.
 Bodily injury can cause serious liability issues.
 A disrupted event can also lead to negative publicity.

 Security has actually become an event trend as more planners begin to place a heavier emphasis on safety.
 Send a message to potential party crashers that their intrusion is not welcome.
 Follow these security tips to ensure a safe and orderly event.

 You should always visit potential venues in person to see the facility’ layout with your own eyes.
 Are there sufficient emergency exits spaced out evenly?
 Is the building on par with local codes, and when was the last building inspection?
 Are there access points for paramedics to enter the premise?
 How about an emergency parking spot for a fire truck and police vehicles?